 - Tolerate inadequate hotels and food in exchange for the novelty of off-the-beaten-track adventures.

-- Fascinated by unique cultures.
-E
+- Are fascinated by unique cultures.

 - Will use sign language to communicate with locals if necessary.

 - Learn a few foreign expressions, vocabulary, and points and gestures to make themselves understood.